bsastudio601/env-data-project/Story.md

 {Fades to black}

-It’s evening, the flowers are starting to dry up but there isn’t many so it’s a great first day.
+It's evening.
+The flowers are starting to dry up but you had your first sale and you got some experience so It's a great first day.

 You walk along the same sidewalks, trying to get familiar with them.